 Students who fail to satisfy their financial obligations are subject to having their records placed on "hold".
-This hold will restrict the student from registering for a subsequent semester, receiving a diploma, and having unofficial/official transcripts and grade reports furnished until his or her financial obligation is cleared.
+This hold will restrict the student from registering for a subsequent semester, receiving a diploma, and having unofficial/official transcripts and grade reports furnished until the financial obligation is cleared.